 Dave: Yeah, right.
 Well, it’s sad, Tom, but we’re all prone to this sort of thing.

 Tom: Right, I agree.

-For a Christian now, in another form, maybe something not as overt, but the responsibility for every variable—I mean how far can the Yonghi Cho go in terms of visualizing?
-You want to get down to not just the color of the bike and the amount of spokes and….
+For a Christian, now, in another form, maybe something not as overt, but the responsibility for every variable—I mean, how far can a Yonghi Cho go in terms of visualizing?
+You want to get down to not just the color of the bike and the amount of spokes and. . . .
 If you’re the one who’s in control and you’re creating this through your technique, well you have to get down to the subatomic particles.
-I mean if you’re God, if you’re going to be playing God here, you’ve got to do it all.
+I mean, if you’re God—if you’re going to be playing God here, you’ve got to do it all.

 Tom: Or what happens?
 You don’t get not only what you want, you get something less.
 If indeed you could, which you can’t.

-That alone can be the beginning of some discernment here and maybe some change.
-Maybe some repentance toward God.
+That alone can be the beginning of some discernment here and maybe some change—some repentance—toward God.